i-am-zaidali/cray-cogs/README.md

 ### A bunch of *badly coded* yet useful utility and random cogs for Red V3 Discord Bot.</h3>

-These cogs are mostly aimed towards the **Dank Memer based servers.**

 ## Cog Installation
 **Step 1:** `[p]repo add cray-cogs https://github.com/i-am-zaidali/cray-cogs` > This adds my repo to your red instance